kelloggm/cs-490-website/about.md

 you about how to build software *well*.

-The course is structured around giving you experience in both the theory (through readings and lectures) and the practice (through programming assignments and a large group project) of software engineering.
+The course is structured around giving you experience in both the _theory_ (through readings and lectures) and the _practice_ (through programming assignments and a large group project) of software engineering.
+However, this course has a strong emphasis on the practical: the assignments mirror real engineering activities, most readings are blog posts from engineers, etc. My overarching goal in this class is to expose you to how high-quality software engineering is done at the world's best software engineering firms.

 # Course Outcomes